 Winter Solstice

-We have come to edge of the wheel of the year.
-We have come to Everything’s ending and Everything’s beginning.
-Time is standing still.
-And it is the perfect time for celebrating the return of the Light though a quiet moment of gratitude and reflection.
+We have come to the edge of the wheel of the year.
+We have arrived at Everything’s ending and Everything’s beginning.
+Time stands still, and it is the perfect moment to celebrate the return of the Light through a quiet pause of gratitude and reflection.

 The Winter Solstice has been celebrated as long as anybody can remember.
-Delivered to us through myths and ancient rock carvings, human beings have celebrated the Winter Solstice as the last day of the year seen from the calendar of nature for more than 5000 years.
+Delivered to us through ancient rock carvings and myths, human beings have celebrated the Winter Solstice as the last day of the year seen from the calendar of nature for more than 5000 years.

 The wheel of the sun is one of the first cultural tokens of many indigenous medicine traditions representing the 4 seasons with the seasonal celebrations: Winter Solstice, Summer Solstice and Spring Equinox and Autumn Equinox.
 Then as now, the Winter Solstice was a celebration of the return the light and the rejoice of the coming new year.

-In this shortest day of the year, we celebrate the sun as a life giver, and as we are standing on the threshold between the old and the new, we are in a magical portal of possibility, where the veils are thin, and we are granted insight into the potential of our inner soul seeds.
+On this shortest day of the year, we honour the sun as a life-giver.
+Standing on the threshold between the old and the new, we find ourselves in a magical portal of possibility, where the veils grow thin and we are granted glimpses of the potential held within our inner soul seeds.

 Standing Still

-The word solstice comes from the latin solstitium, sol meaning ‘sun’ and stit- ‘stopped, stationary’ (from the verb sistere ).
+The word solstice comes from the Latin solstitium — sol meaning ‘sun’ and stit- meaning ‘stopped, stationary’ (from the verb sistere).

-In ancient Scandinavia, we had an old tradition around the solstice of ‘no wheel shall turn’.
-For three days, many of the wheels usually in motion, like spinning wheel, wagon wheels, mill wheels, all kinds of wheels should stop.
+In ancient Scandinavia, there was a solstice tradition known as “no wheel shall turn.”
+For three days, the wheels that usually kept life in motion — spinning wheels, wagon wheels, mill wheels, all manner of wheels — were brought to a halt.

-Just like the wheel, we too can make a halt in our productive spinning wheel, and feel the gift of slowing down and listening.
-The gift of deep listening is so needed in our fast-paced Western society, where we rarely give time and space for listening.
-Not only outwards listening, but also inner listening, the listening to the voice of our souls.
+Just like these wheels, we too can pause our own productive spinning wheel and feel the gift of slowing down and listening.
+Deep listening is so needed in our fast-paced Western society, where we so rarely give time and space to truly listen.
+Not only the listening that reaches outward, but the inner listening — the quiet attention to the voice of our souls.

-From this place of stopping and coming into a deep place of listening, we can start to remember, we can open up to a magical time of ‘filling up’ again, and we can connect to the stories of where we came from, what our values were, to help us to remember, before we go into the new year.
+From this place of stopping and sinking into deeper listening, we can begin to remember.
+We can open to this magical time of ‘filling up’ our inner stocking as we reconnect with the stories of where we come from and recall the values that root us — all guiding our remembering before we step into the new year.

 Try to carve out some time during the days of the Solstice to connect with Stillness and Deep Listening.
-Slow down, go for a medicine walk alone, or go outside in the darkness to look at the stars.
+Slow down, set out on a medicine walk alone, or step outside into the darkness to look up at the stars.

-Find the time somehow to connect to nature and your inner sun, as we call back the light and step into a sacred time, where the universe is both guiding us and listening to what is in our hearts.
+Find a way to connect with nature and your inner sun, as we call back the Light and step into a sacred time in which the universe is both guiding us and listening to what lies within our hearts.

-This is a time for deep remembrance.
-A time to ask the voice of the Earth to help us to remember, Where we are, where we come from and who we want to be.
+This is a time of deep remembrance — a time to ask the voice of the Earth to help us remember where we are, where we come from, and who we wish to be.

 Solstice Blessings to all,